riteshvg/tlp/content/posts/25-09-2023_JS Basics_Part5.md

 author:
      display_name: Ritesh Gupta
 ---
 This is part 5 of the Back to Basics series covering my JavaScript learning journey.
-In this blog post, I will be covering and explaining the concept of Promises, do a live project on how to fetch data from an API using standard and async/await function as well as cover different Array methods.
+In this blog post, I will be covering and explaining the concept of `Promises`, do a live project on how to fetch data from an API using `standard` and `async/await` operators as well as cover different `array` modification methods such as `array.shift()`, `array.pop()`, `array.slice()` etc.

 <!--more-->